Sunday, December 8, 2013

 Some studies have shown that there may be regions of our brain that specifically control a sense of a connectedness to a higher being.
 When subjects were electrically stimulated at these regions in the right parietal lobe, they each described a sense of well being and a presence of a protective figure.
 Many cases have been documented where those afflicted with seizures have experienced similar sensations just preceding their grand mals.
 A famous example is Fyodor Dostoyevski, who often wrote of his transcendent religious experiences.
 There are some cases where patients have become permanently enraptured by a blissful state of spirituality following head trauma.
 So it very well may be that some of us have underactive “God” regions of our brains and no amount of prayer or sermons can turn it on.

-But this begs a question of why humans have this region of the brain to begin with.
+But this again begs the question of why humans have this region of the brain to begin with.
 There must be some evolutionary adaptation for this area being such a universal development in the average human brain - since all cultures have religions in one form or another.
-Focusing on what these beliefs have in common may lead us to an answer.
+Perhaps focusing on what these beliefs have in common may lead us to an answer.
 It is striking that almost every religion rewards its dutiful followers with everlasting life.
 It may be interesting to see whether religions may lose its popularity if this one aspect was removed from all the various scriptures.

 Humans are undoubtedly burdened with extra fears not suffered by other living creatures – especially the worries about our own demise.
 Perhaps some would disagree and propose that animals may be capable of pondering future realities, but surely, the extent and degree to human capabilities in this area are immense by comparison.
 To a large extent, the ability of forethought is one of the key factors, besides problem solving, creativity and language that have allowed Homo sapiens to thrive.
 The human capability to plan for future calamities, natural and otherwise, have helped societies combat many a challenge.